KoxiPi/CPSC-368-Project/README.md

 2. Open the Jupyter notebooks in order:
    - `dataCleaning.ipynb` (first): Cleans raw datasets.
    - `EDAcode.ipynb` (second): Performs analysis, creates visualizations.
+   - (You may need to modify the file directory in your code to run it)

 ### SQL Plus
 1. Use SSH to connect to remote.students.cs.ubc.ca using your CWL ID.
 2. Upload 2 files in `sqlFile` folder to your SQL plus server.
 3. Login in your account to the SQL plus server.
-4. Query according to the provided query command.
+4. Query according to the SQL query command.